 For example, the Koch brothers are well known for their view support for and interest in "advancing libertarian ideas".
 On Wikipedia:

 "In addition to funding think tanks, the brothers support libertarian academics; since 1992, Charles has funded the Charles G. Koch Summer Fellow Program through the Institute for Humane Studies, which mentors young, self-described libertarians.
 Charles also organizes twice yearly meetings with Republican donors.

 Libertarian ideology is about the individual making decisions solely for individual benefit doing a self-focused cost-benefit analysis.
-Juveniles and libertarians alike neglect responsibilities to the long-term and to the whole, adopting a teenage, foot-stomping, "I want to do what I want to do when I want to do it" attitude.
+Juveniles and libertarians alike neglect responsibilities to the long-term and to the whole, adopting a childish, teenage, foot-stomping, "I want to do what I want to do when I want to do it" attitude.

 Maturity Requires Balance between the Individual and the Collective

 But maturity requires balancing between the individual and collective extremes, just as in a family we must balance between individual needs and family needs.